onecommons/unfurl/tosca-package/README.md

 ### Imports and repositories

-We translate TOSCA imports statements as relative imports in Python or, if a repository was specified, as a Python import in a package named "tosca_repository.<repository_name>".
+We translate TOSCA imports statements as relative imports in Python or, if a repository was specified, as a Python import in a package named "tosca_repositories.<repository_name>".
 For example:

 ```yaml
   imports: